kayycon/ECG-BLE/README.md

 * MACROS!
 Avoid hard-coded values in your code.
 * Use libraries for code that could be re-used in other projects.
 * Use the `LOGGING` module to log errors, warnings, information and debug messages.
 * You should not have any compiler/build warnings.
+The CI script will build against `v2.6.2` of the Zephyr SDK; using `v2.7.0` will cause build errors related to the SMF module.

 ## Firmware Functional Specifications